Transgender rights in the United States: Cases

 In Littleton v.
-Prange, (1999), Christie Lee Littleton, a trans woman who had undergone sex reassignment surgery, argued to the Texas 4th Court of Appeals that her marriage to her genetically male husband (deceased) was legally binding and hence she was entitled to his estate.
-The court decided that plaintiff's sex is equal to her chromosomes, which were XY (male).
+Prange (1999), Christie Lee Littleton, a trans woman who had undergone gender-affirming surgery, argued to the Texas 4th Court of Appeals that her marriage to her genetically male husband (deceased) was legally binding and hence she was entitled to his estate.
+The court decided that the plaintiff's sex is equal to her chromosomes, which were XY (male).
 The court subsequently invalidated her revision to her birth certificate, as well as her Kentucky marriage license, ruling "We hold, as a matter of law, that Christie Littleton is a male.
 As a male, Christie cannot be married to another male.
 Her marriage to Jonathon was invalid, and she cannot bring a cause of action as his surviving spouse."
 She appealed to the Supreme Court but it denied certiorari in 2000.

 The Kansas Appellate Court ruling in In re Estate of Gardiner (2001) considered and rejected Littleton, preferring M.T. v.
 J.T. instead.
 In this case, the Kansas Appellate Court concluded that "[A] trial court must consider and decide whether an individual was male or female at the time the individual's marriage license was issued and the individual was married, not simply what the individual's chromosomes were or were not at the moment of birth.
 The court may use chromosome makeup as one factor, but not the exclusive factor, in arriving at a decision.
 Aside from chromosomes, we adopt the criteria set forth by Professor Greenberg.
 On remand, the trial court is directed to consider factors in addition to chromosome makeup, including: gonadal sex, internal morphologic sex, external morphologic sex, hormonal sex, phenotypic sex, assigned sex and gender of rearing, and sexual identity."
 In 2002, the Kansas Supreme Court reversed the Appellate court decision in part, following Littleton.

 The custody case of Michael Kantaras made national news.
-Kantaras met another woman and filed for divorce in 1998, requesting primary custody of the children.
+Kantaras met a woman and filed for divorce in 1998, requesting primary custody of the children.
 Though he won that case in 2002, it was reversed on appeal in 2004 by the Florida Second District Court of Appeal, upholding Forsythe's claim that the marriage was null and void because her ex-husband was still a woman and same-sex marriages were illegal in Florida.
 Review was denied by the Florida Supreme Court.

 In re Jose Mauricio LOVO-Lara (2005), the Board of Immigration Appeals ruled that for purposes of an immigration visa, "A marriage between a postoperative transsexual and a person of the opposite sex may be the basis for benefits under ..., where the State in which the marriage occurred recognizes the change in sex of the postoperative transsexual and considers the marriage a valid heterosexual marriage."

-In Fields v.
-Smith (2006), three transgender women filed a lawsuit against this state of Wisconsin for passing a law banning hormone treatment or sex reassignment surgery for inmates.
-The courts of appeal struck down the law issuing that transgender people have a right to medical access in prison.